chiimayy/railway-management-system/README.md

 # railway-management-system
-This project is purely hard coded using html,css,python,javascript, bootstrap for frontend and used mysql
+This project is made using django framework.
+For front end, technologies used are html, css, java, javascript.